-Robert Giordano created PULPchat in 2002 and for a while it was one of the most popular chat applications for web sites.
+In 2001, Robert Giordano created an online chat application called PULPchat.
+From 2002 to 2006 it was one of the most popular chat applications for web sites.

 It used pure HTML and did not require Flash, Java, ActiveX, or any other plugins.
 It was light on server resources,